 IMGs seeking to be matched to a residency position in British Columbia for CaRMS 2018 and beyond are required to participate in UBC’s Clinical Assessment Program (CAP).
 The CAP provides a transparent and equitable process designed to support UBC residency programs not only assess candidates’ past clinical experience, but evaluate their potential for success in residency training and suitability for working in communities across B.C.

-UBC is pleased to announce that starting in 2017, CAP will be streamlined from four weeks to a one-day, mandatory evaluation.
-Completion of this standardized assessment is mandatory for all IMGs applying to UBC residency positions for CaRMS 2018.
+UBC is pleased to announce that starting in 2017, CAP was streamlined from four weeks to a one-day, mandatory evaluation.
+Completion of this standardized assessment is mandatory for all IMGs applying to UBC residency positions for CaRMS 2018 and beyond.
 Please note that if you participated in the previous four-week CAP, you will need to take part in the new one-day assessment in order to apply to a UBC residency position.

-The resulting benefits will mean that starting in 2017 UBC will double the number of CAP positions from 100 to 200 per year, with 50 per cent of all CAP positions designated for B.C. residents.
-In 2017, UBC will also be revising CAP eligibility requirements to allow for international medical students who are in their final year, as well as IMGs who are Canadian citizens or permanent residents to apply for a CAP position.
+The resulting benefits mean that starting in 2017 UBC doubled the number of CAP positions from 100 to 200 per year, with 50 per cent of all CAP positions designated for B.C. residents.
+In 2017, UBC also revised CAP eligibility requirements to allow for international medical students who are in their final year, as well as IMGs who are Canadian citizens or permanent residents to apply for a CAP position.

 UBC’s Clinical Assessment Program will continue to be offered in the Spring (June) and Fall (October/November) of each year.
 Visit the Timeline page for a list of important upcoming dates and application deadlines.

 Over the course of the one-day assessment, candidates will participate in a series of structured oral interviews and examinations, during which their clinical skills and past experiences will be assessed.

 At the end of the assessment a written evaluation will be submitted on the candidate’s behalf to CaRMS.